aaagab/nargs/developer.md

 )
 ```

-In arguments definition, argument's options start with underscore and argument's children start with either an uppercase letter or a lowercase letter.
+In arguments definition, argument's properties start with underscore and argument's children start with either an uppercase letter or a lowercase letter.

 **Context in code arguments.
 Developer creates program's logic according to arguments properties and values**:
 ```bash